github/docs/content/osmand/widgets/radius-ruler.md

 ---
 title: "Ruler & radius-ruler"
-intro: "Radius-ruler is an instrument that allows to measure the direct distances on the map.
-It also could display distance-circles on the map."
+intro: "Radius-ruler is an instrument that helps to find the radius around a point on the map.
+It can also display distance-circles on the map, being an excellent tool to find out the circumference of some area.

+Ruler helps to calculate the distance between selected points to find the shortest way and save time and energy."
 versions: '*'
 ---